Saber: An Efficient Sampling with Adaptive Acceleration and Backtracking Enhanced Remasking for Diffusion Language Model: Detailed Experimental Setup

 \begin{itemize} \item \textbf{HumanEval} is a widely used benchmark for evaluating LLMs’ ability to generate correct Python functions from docstrings.

 \item \textbf{MBPP} (Mostly Basic Python Problems) consists of small-to-medium Python programming tasks designed to test basic algorithmic reasoning.

-\item \textbf{LiveCodeBench} is a contamination-free benchmark that continuously collects new programming problems from contest platforms (LeetCode, AtCoder, Codeforces) and focuses beyond simple code generation to broader code reasoning capabilities.
+\item \textbf{LiveCodeBench} is a contamination-aware benchmark that continuously collects new programming problems from contest platforms (LeetCode, AtCoder, Codeforces) and focuses beyond simple code generation to broader code reasoning capabilities.

 \item \textbf{HumanEval-ET and MBPP-ET} are extended versions of the original HumanEval and MBPP.
-They augment each task with over 100 additional test cases and include edge-case tests, which enhances the reliability of the evaluation. \end{itemize}
+They augment each task with over 100 additional test cases and include edge-case tests, which enhance the reliability of the evaluation. \end{itemize}